vtrucco/jtframe/README.md

 6. Now go to the `core-folder` and run `source setprj.sh`
 7. Now you can compile the core using the `jtcore` script.

+The complete list of possible verilog macros is in [here](doc/macros.md).

 ## jtcore

 jtcore is the script used to compile the cores.
 It does a lot of stuff and it does it very well.
 Taking as an example the [CPS0 games](https://github.com/jotego/jt_gng), these are some commands: